-Information about a forced marriage may be received from the victim or from a friend or relative, or from another agency or NGO.
-Forced marriage may also become apparent through careful questioning in the course of investigating other incidents/crimes such as domestic violence, assault, abduction or missing persons.
-If the victim is present, the following "First Steps" should be taken.
+Information or a referral about a forced marriage may be received from the young person or from a friend or relative, or from another agency or non-governmental/communitybased organisation.
+Forced marriage may also become apparent when other family issues are addressed, such as domestic violence, self-harm, child abuse or neglect, family/adolescent conflict or missing persons/runaways.